-So, are you going to visit or do you plan to visit Cancun and would like to know the best attractions to see?
-Well, in this post, we will share with you 12 top-rated tourist attractions in Cancun, Mexico.
+So, are you going to visit Cancun and would like to know the best attractions to see?
+Well, in this post, I will share with you 12 Top-Rated Tourist Attractions in Cancun, Mexico.
 Read on!

-Chicken Itza is a huge archaeological site, which was once the capital of the Maya people.
+Visiting Chicken Itza was one of the tours in Cancun that I found most interesting.
+Chicken Itza is a huge archaeological site and one of the popular Cancun tourist attractions.
+It was once the capital of the Maya people.
 These ruins were declared Cultural Heritage by UNESCO in 1988 and one of the 7 Wonders of the Modern World in 2007.

 Chicken Itza is symbolized by the huge Pyramid of Kukulcan, known as El Castillo, which has 365 steps equivalent to the days of the year.
-There is an optical effect visible only at the spring and autumn equinoxes in this pyramid, which suggests the shadow of a snake descending its stairs.
+In this pyramid, there is an optical effect visible only at the spring and autumn equinoxes, which suggests the shadow of a snake descending its stairs.

 There are several constructions in this Mayan ruin, such as the Plaza de las Mil Columnas, which actually consists of 200 columns.
 Likewise, there is the Temple of Venus, with representations of the planet on the walls.

-Although it was possible to climb the pyramid in the past, today, it is no longer possible due to tourist safety and preservation of the pyramid.
+Although in the past it was possible to climb the pyramid, today it is no longer possible due to tourist safety and preservation of the pyramid.

 2. Explore Tulum

-The once Mayan city, now converted into an archaeological point of interest, is one of the main tourist attractions that must be seen in Cancun.
+The once Mayan city, now converted into an archaeological point of interest, is one of the best places to visit in Cancun.
 It is located 130 kilometers from this city.
 Therefore, it will not take you more than two hours to reach this place.

 Tulum is a destination that stands out for having the most original archaeological remains of the Riviera Maya and the only one built with views of the ocean, which allows you to enjoy spectacular views of the beaches of the Riviera Maya, the Caribbean Sea, and the adjacent coastal region.
 Without a doubt, it is an unbeatable point to contemplate how the sun sets in the Caribbean.